Roberts, Wisconsin

-Roberts is a village in St. Croix County, Wisconsin, United States.
-The population was 1,651 at the 2010 census.
+Roberts is a village in St. Croix County, Wisconsin, United States, on the outer edge of the Minneapolis–St. Paul metropolitan area.
+The population was 1,919 at the 2020 census.
 The village is surrounded by the town of Warren.

 History

 Roberts was named in 1873 for John Bannister Gibson Roberts, the chief engineer for the West Wisconsin Railroad.
 A post office called Roberts has been in operation since 1884.

+During the 1899 New Richmond tornado, some people of the town rode on horseback to Roberts to telegraph St. Paul about the tornado's impact on New Richmond, since their lines were destroyed by the tornado.

 Geography

+According to the United States Census Bureau, the village has an area of 2.26 sqmi, all land.

 Roberts is located at 44°59′2″N 92°33′14″W (44.983807, -92.553790).